aneesh-joshi/Similarity-Learning-Evaluation-Scripts/final_report.md

 So, as such, it's not exactly a new model.
 It's just  an old model(BiDAF), trained on a modified dataset and then used on WikiQA and SentEval.
 However, the author claims that the model does suprisingly well on both of them.
 The author has provided their own repo.

 Since, 0.79 feels like a good score, significantly (0.17) over the w2v baseline, I went about implementing it.
-You can find my implementation [here](TODO)
+You can find my implementation [here](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/sl_eval/models/bidaf_t.py) and it is called using [this](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/evaluation_scripts/WikiQA/eval_wikiqa.py) eval script.
 Unfortunately, the scores don't perform as well.

 **Steps invovled:**